-&lt;sup>38 Dobrowolska, B., McGonagle, I., Kane, R., Jackson, C.S., Kegl, B., Bergin, M., Cabrera, E., Cooney-Miner, D., Di Cara, V., Dimoski, Z., Kekus, D., Pajnkihar, M., Prlic, ́N., Sigurdardottir, A.K., Wells, J., Palese, A. (2016).
+38 Dobrowolska, B., McGonagle, I., Kane, R., Jackson, C.S., Kegl, B., Bergin, M., Cabrera, E., Cooney-Miner, D., Di Cara, V., Dimoski, Z., Kekus, D., Pajnkihar, M., Prlic, ́N., Sigurdardottir, A.K., Wells, J., Palese, A. (2016).
 Patterns of clinical mentorship in undergraduate nurse education: a comparative case analysis of eleven EU and non-EU countries.
 Nurse Education Today 36, 44-52. https://doi.org/10.1016/j.nedt.2015.07.010.

-&lt;sup>39 Neary, M. (2000).
+39 Neary, M. (2000).
 Teaching, assessing and evaluation for clinical competence.
 A practical guide for practitioners and teachers.
 Cheltenham: Stanley Thorpes Publishers Ltd.

-&lt;sup>40 Kinnell, D., & Hughes, P. (2010).
+40 Kinnell, D., & Hughes, P. (2010).
 Mentoring nursing and healthcare students.
 Sage.

-learner, as he or she can practice the scenario until they are perfect.
+assessment allows testing the learner at a particular stage in the educational programme.
+The major drawbacks when student is assessed episodically, are: 1) the learner's one-time performance on the day of the assessment is evaluated, and the performance may not reflect their general ability; 2) it creates the falseness of the situation and the real abilities of the learner, as he or she can practice the scenario until they are perfect.
 Continuing assessment appears to be more holistic in practice as all aspects of learner's abilities are tested throughout the course.
-The advantages of such approach relate to 1) the continuous awareness of the teacher of the learner's development and knowledge; 2) the gradual build-up of the evaluation, resulting in a cumulative judgement\about performance.
+The advantages of such approach relate to 1) the continuous awareness of the teacher of the learner's development and knowledge; 2) the gradual build-up of the evaluation, resulting in a cumulative judgement about performance.

-In addition, there are two main methods of assessment: norm-referenced assessment and criteria-referenced assessment.
+In addition, there are two main methods of assessment: norm-referenced assessment and criteriareferenced assessment.
 Norm-referenced assessment compares students' performance to each other, i.e. when students' scores are ranked from low to high, and their rankings are compared to each other's.
-There is no attempt to interpret the scores in terms of what students know and can do, except in the limited sense that a student's performance is typical of other low-, middle- or high- performing students in the group.
+There is no attempt to interpret the scores in terms of what students know and can do, except in the limited sense that a student's performance is typical of other low-, middle- or high- performing students in the group36.
 Norm-referenced assessment is contrasted with criteria-referenced assessment.
-In criteria-referenced assessment each student is judged against predetermined absolute standards or criteria, without regard to other students.
+In criteria-referenced assessment each student is judged against predetermined absolute standards or criteria, without regard to other students41.
 In education, criteria-referenced assessments are usually made to determine whether a student has mastered the material taught in a specific grade or course.